 November 2015: Olympic.ca is exploring the evolution of sport – more stories.

 The average person can hold their breath for about two minutes.
 A world class synchronized swimmer can go up to three… upside down… under water… while executing a perfectly timed choreography.

 But that’s not even the most impressive part.
-It’s the speed at which they perform it all that’s truly spectacular.
+The speed at which they perform it all, that’s what’s truly spectacular.
 And it’s getting faster with every competition.